hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   the current job runs.
 Only do this when dependency analysis proves that no intervening DMA, RQ update, buffer hazard, or configuration ownership change must complete first; otherwise retain the current blocking path.
-- Add asynchronous DMA submit/wait with event IDs.
+- Implemented asynchronous DMA submit/wait with per-direction transfer IDs and monotonic/wrap-aware completion tracking.
 - Add ping-pong IFM, weight, and OFM buffers and dependency-aware scheduling.
 - Combine dispatcher look-ahead with asynchronous DMA only after both paths are independently byte-exact.
 Prove actual overlap with PMU busy/stall attribution